 What is uterine artery embolization (UAE)?

-The terms uterine artery embolization and uterine fibroid embolization (UFE) are often mistakenly used to mean the same thing.
-To be exact, UFE is a particular kind of uterine artery embolization.
-As noted above, UAE can treat a number of conditions other than fibroids that cause pelvic bleeding.
+The terms uterine artery embolization and uterine fibroid embolization (UFE) are often used interchangeably.
+However, they’re different.
+UFE is a particular kind of UAE that treats uterine fibroids.
+UAE treats uterine fibroids as well as several other conditions that may cause vaginal bleeding.

 How does uterine artery embolization (UAE) work?